microsoft/RTVS-docs/contributing-docs.md

 git clone https://github.com/VundleVim/Vundle.vim.git .vim\bundle\Vundle.vim
 ```

-If WYSIWYG with live preview is more your thing, I highly recommend [Visual
+[Visual Studio Code](https://code.visualstudio.com/) is an excellent editor with
+live preview of your markdown documents, and is what I currently use to edit
+these documents.

-Studio Code](https://code.visualstudio.com/).
-There is a live, side-by-side
+[Visual Studio Web Extensions](http://vswebessentials.com/) is a Visual Studio
-preview window that updates as you edit your Markdown.
-Also, there is an
-excellent vim key binding extension if that's your thing as well.
+extension that also offers live preview of Markdown documents.